-For more detailed information on the above and other circumstances related to these regulations please contact Institutional Effectiveness and Student Records or go to https://hed.state.nm.us/uploads/documents/Residency\Brochure\2020\FINAL\version.pdf.
+For more detailed information on the above and other circumstances related to these regulations please contact Institutional Effectiveness and Student Records or go to NM State Residency Brochure.

 Students who wish to change their official residency status must complete a "Petition for In-State Tuition Classification" form.
 Petitions for changes in residency status will be accepted from the time of registration up to the third Friday after the start of the semester.
 Petition forms and further information may be obtained from the Admissions Office.